Paul Callister, CMHC

 I completed the Master’s in Counseling (M.Ed) program at the University of Utah in 2010, have have an undergraduate degree (B.S.) from the University of Utah (2004) in psychology, with a minor in sociology.
 I am licensed as a Clinical Mental Health Counselor in the State of Utah (license #7699104-6004).

-I am the current president of the Utah Mental Health Counselors Association (UMHCA).
-I am also a member of the EMDR International Association (EMDRIA), the International Centre for Excellence in Emotionally focused Therapy (ICEEFT), and the Association of Mormon Counselors and Psychotherapists (AMCAP).
+I am a past president of the Utah Mental Health Counselors Association (UMHCA) and am a member of the EMDR International Association (EMDRIA) and the International Centre for Excellence in Emotionally focused Therapy (ICEEFT).